kavindail/BCHeatmaps-Backend/README.md

 curl -X POST http://localhost:3000/activityPoints/activeCoordinates

-Once the above steps are completed, the backend should be running and ready to interact with the frontend application.
+Once the above steps are completed, the backend should be running and ready to interact with the frontend application!